-Local Area Facility (from survey responses) Description (summarised) Draft proposed status Land owner Facility Owner Facility Manager Ōtaki Artificial Turf Artificial turf covering one court space 15 x 20 m.
+Local Area Facility (from survey responses) Description (summarised) Status Land owner Facility Owner Facility Manager Ōtaki Artificial Turf Artificial turf covering one court space 15 x 20 m.
 Predominantly used by the school for training.
 Capacity issues reported.
 Local Ministry of Education Ministry of Education Ōtaki School Paraparaumu Kāpiti Hockey turf A hockey water turf with flood lights and pavilion facility with viewing deck.
 Used for hockey, football and rugby.
 Reported that no maintenance programme is in place currently.
 Facility reported to be meeting needs with no significant capacity issues.
 District KCDC Kāpiti Community Recreational Turf Trust Kāpiti Community Recreational Turf Trust

-Proposed Facility Approach - Artificial Turfs
+Facility Approach - Artificial Turfs

-Investigate school community partnerships which would enable artificial surfaces at schools to be developed and used by the schools, sports clubs and the general community.
+Nationally, there is a trend toward artificial surfaces to enable more intensive use of the spaces available for sporting activity.
+Council will investigate the development of artificial surfaces for the provision of community sport.
+One option is to develop surfaces in partnership with schools to be used by the schools, sports clubs and the general community.
 These surfaces (ideally in the configuration of three artificial tennis courts side by side) can accommodate junior hockey, social hockey and football and rugby training in winter.
 This has the potential to alleviate some training pressure in localised areas (see sports fields section).